Comparing Dolphin Entertainment (DLPN) & The Competition

-Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 64 public companies in the “Personal services” industry, but how does it weigh in compared to its rivals?
-We will compare Dolphin Entertainment to similar businesses based on the strength of its earnings, institutional ownership, analyst recommendations, profitability, valuation, dividends and risk.
+Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 64 public companies in the “Personal services” industry, but how does it contrast to its peers?
+We will compare Dolphin Entertainment to similar companies based on the strength of its valuation, earnings, analyst recommendations, institutional ownership, profitability, dividends and risk.

-This table compares Dolphin Entertainment and its rivals’ net margins, return on equity and return on assets.

-This table compares Dolphin Entertainment and its rivals top-line revenue, earnings per share and valuation.
+This table compares Dolphin Entertainment and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue